 In December 2004, the FASB issued SFAS No. 151, Inventory Costs, an amendment of ARB No. 43, Chapter 4 ("SFAS 151").
 SFAS 151 clarifies that abnormal amounts of idle facility expense, freight, handling costs, and wasted materials should be recognized as current-period charges and requires the allocation of fixed production overheads to inventory based on the normal capacity of the production facilities.
 The Company is required to adopt the new standard in the fiscal year beginning after June 15, 2005.
-The Company does not expect the adoption of SFAS 151 to have a material effect on its financial statements.
+The Company has not yet determined the impact, if any, of the adoption of SFAS 151 on its financial statements.

 American Jobs Creation Act of 2004.
 In October 2004, the American Jobs Creation Act of 2004 (the "AJCA") was signed into law.
 The AJCA allows companies to repatriate earnings from foreign subsidiaries at a reduced U.S. tax rate through December 31, 2005.
 The FASB issued FASB Staff Position 109-2 to provide accounting and disclosure guidance for the repatriation provision.
-The Company has completed its evaluation of the repatriation provision.
-Based in its evaluation, the Company has determined that it cannot effectively repatriate earnings from foreign subsidiaries in 2005 under the repatriation provision.
+The Company is evaluating the consequences of repatriating up to \$3 million with a related range of income tax effects that cannot be reasonably estimated as of the time of issuance of these financial statements.
+The Company expects to complete its review by December 31, 2005, and will recognize the income tax effect, if any, in the period when a decision whether to repatriate is made.